Acadia Healthcare: Legal and ethical issues

 Acadia has been criticized for detaining patients in its facilities against their will, even when holding them was not medically necessary.
 Patients have been held under mental health laws designed to protect them from being a danger to themselves or others, thus increasing payments to the company.
 Some were released only after a formal complaint or a lawsuit.

 In September 2024, Acadia agreed to pay $19.84 million to settle the U.S. Securities and Exchange Commission (SEC)'s allegations of numerous legal violations, including a false billing for medically unnecessary inpatient services.
 It also was penalized $1.39 million for preventing whistleblowers from coming forward.

 Acadia has actively lobbied against bipartisan proposal in the U.S. Congress to expand access to methadone treatment by allowing opioid use disorder patients to pick up methadone at pharmacies, rather than going to clinics.

 In December 2024, The New York Times published an investigative report, based on 60 interviews with current and former employees at Acadia's methadone facilities, that found that Acadia personnel frequently falsified medical records used for billing, and often gave methadone to people who did not have opioid addictions but were dependent on other drugs.
 The report also found the company's methadone counselors carry large caseloads, sometimes more than twice the limits set by state regulators.

 On February 13, 2025, Acadia Healthcare announced the closure of Timberline Knolls, a mental health treatment facility in Lemont, Illinois.
 The decision comes after multiple allegations of misconduct and legal challenges.
 In 2018, a licensed counselor at the facility was accused of sexually assaulting several patients, allegedly admitting to going "too far" with a 29-year-old patient during three separate therapy sessions.
 In 2023, another former patient filed a lawsuit against Timberline Knolls, alleging she was repeatedly raped by an employee while receiving treatment for bipolar disorder, borderline personality disorder, and suicidal thoughts.
-The lawsuit was filed by the law firms Meyers & Flowers and Clark Frost Zucchi.